Times Square

 72 W. 38th St., Times Square

-The garment district isn’t exactly known for a stellar specialty coffee scene, so the fact that there are two excellent options a mere block from each other is pretty great.
+The garment district isn’t exactly known for a stellar specialty coffee scene, so the fact that there are three excellent options mere blocks from each other is pretty great.
 Culture Espresso is the original, but it’s snug, which means you might have to wait for a seat.
-The newer and significantly bigger Culture 36 is ideal for getting stuff done, if you don’t mind the semiloud music.
-Both locations brew Heart Coffee Roasters coffee and serve Culture's famous house-baked chocolate chip cookies (they sell out fast, so come on the earlier side).
+The newer and significantly bigger Culture 36 is ideal for getting stuff done, if you don’t mind the semi-loud music (Culture 307 is also an option).
+All three locations serve Culture's famous house-baked chocolate chip cookies (they sell out fast, so come on the earlier side).

 Kinokuniya Bookstore